matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ## Spring Boot Configuration

+**Dependency Management**

+- Maven or Gradle are supported for curated dependencies.
+- Each version of Spring Boot is configured to work with a specific version of Spring Framework.
+- Overriding the Spring Framework Version is not recommended.
+- Other build systems such as Ant can be used.

 ### Maven Support

 - Maven projects inherit from a Spring Boot Parent POM:
     - When possible, do not specify versions in your POM.
-    - Allow the versions to inherit from the parent
+Allow the versions to inherit from the parent.
 - The Spring Boot Maven Plugin allows for packaging the executable jar.

+### Gradle Support

+- Gradle support depends on a Spring Boot Gradle plugin.
+- Requires Gradle 3.4 or later.
+- The Gradle plugin provides support of curated dependencies, packaging as jar or war, and allows you to run the application from the command line.

+### Ant + Ivy Support

+- Spring Boot can be built using Ant with Ivy.
+- Ivy is used for dependency management.
+- Complete directions are available via the official Spring Boot documentation.

 ### Spring Boot Starters